sl66617n/KMeans_Hadoop_MapReduce/README.md

 * DoubleArray.java

-Some sample code are shown as following:
+Some sample code snippet are shown as following:

 * KMeansDriver.java
 ```java